 It can be assumed that typically the number of variables per expression is around ten.
-However, the number of variable sets can increase drastically.
-It can be considered that 1 000 variable sets is the lower limit.
+However, the number of data points can increase drastically.
+It can be considered that 1 000 data points is the lower limit.
 On the other hand, 100 000 can be considered as the upper limit.
 Considering that one variable takes up 4 bytes of memory and 10 variables are needed per expression, at least $4101000 = 40\,000$ bytes and at most $410100\,000 = 400\,000$ bytes need to be transferred to the GPU for the variables.
+Therefore this

 These variables do not change during the runtime of the symbolic regression algorithm.
 As a result the data only needs to be sent to the GPU once.
 This means that the impact of this data transfer is minimal.
 On the other hand, the data for the parameters is much more volatile.
 As explained above, they are used for parameter optimisation and therefore vary from evaluation to evaluation and need to be sent to the GPU very frequently.
 The amount of data that needs to be sent depends on the number of expressions as well as on the number of parameters per expression.
-Considering $10\,000$ expressions that need to be evaluated and an average of two parameters per expression each requiring 4 bytes of memory, a total of $10\,000 2 4 = 80\,000$ bytes need to be transferred to the GPU on each parameter optimisation step.
+Considering $10\,000$ expressions that need to be evaluated and an average of two parameters per expression each requiring 4 bytes of memory, a total of $10\,00024=80\,000$ bytes need to be transferred to the GPU on each parameter optimisation step.
+This is comparatively low, as the GPU is connected via PCI Express with version six allowing transfer rates of up to 256 GB per second (PCI-SIG, 2025).
+However, the amount of data is not of concern but rather the number of data transfers to the GPU, as every transfer has some overhead and waiting time associated with it.